 2. Click the star next to the service’s name.
 The service now appears at the top of the list.

-The Service Health view on the Deployments tab shows you the latency, error rate, and operation rate of your Key Operations (operations whose performance is strategic to the health of your system) on the selected service.
+The Service Health view on the Deployments tab shows you the latency, error rate, and operation rate of your key operations (operations whose performance is strategic to the health of your system) on the selected service.

-More About How Lightstep Observability Measures Change
+More About How Cloud Observability Measures Change

 You can change the amount of time displayed using the time period dropdown at the top right of the page.